-A Safeguarding Adults Review (SAR) is a multi-agency review process which seeks to determine what relevant agencies and individuals involved could have done differently that could have prevented harm or a death from taking place.
+A Safeguarding Adults Review (SAR) is a multi-agency review which seeks to determine what relevant agencies and individuals involved could have worked differently, that could have prevented abuse or neglect or a death from taking place.

 The purpose of a SAR is not to apportion blame.
 It is to promote effective learning and improvement to prevent future deaths or serious harm occurring again.

 - lessons that can be learnt from how professionals and their agencies work together

 - how effective the safeguarding procedures are